Get yourself a conveyancer (you'll need one at settlement anyway) and seek their advice about the following issues before they arise:

-Sometimes, a buyer likes to know as much as possible about the property before making an offer, so they get the building and pest inspection done beforehand.
-Of course, if no offer is accepted, then the cost of the inspection is lost.
+Sometimes, a buyer likes to know as much as possible about the property before making an offer, so they will get the building and pest inspection done beforehand.
+However, if they are unsuccessful, then the cost of the inspection is incurred each time this is done.
+We have found that buyers who do this are usually unfamiliar with local contract law and in particular, the cooling-off period.

 The building and pest inspection is great value for money - it reduces a lot of risk.
+It's an up-front cost to prepare yourself for auction.
 Organise your inspection early enough to consider what the report has said - you may want to get cost estimates for repairs.
 You could be the winning bidder or not - or it could be someone who never bothered with a building and pest inspection beforehand.

 Experienced, licensed, qualified